anewton1998/rdap_guide/src/misc/uses.md

 upwards of 700 million queries per month.
 And <https://rdap.org>, which is a redirect service and not an authoritative server, [reports](https://mailarchive.ietf.org/arch/msg/regext/ElTMpcFDeZ_L43U9UbKqaBowjak/) daily query rates of 10 million (approximately 300 million per month).
+Finally, according to ICANN as of December 2024 the gTLD registries report a monthly query rate of 8 billion.

-In terms of web traffic, any websites pulling in 300 million monthly hits would be in the top 50 of the world.
+In terms of web traffic, any websites pulling in 300 million monthly hits would be in the top 50 of the world, and 8 billion human interactions for anything would get a lot of attention from enterprising advertisers or others with monetization efforts.
 If RDAP was pulling in anywhere close to this many "eyeballs", we would all know it.

 Therefore, these queries are from "bots" or more plainly said, scripts.
 This is stated in [RFC 7480, Section 3](https://datatracker.ietf.org/doc/html/rfc7480#section-1):